Filters

 A filter is selective – it allows some things to pass and yet blocks other things.
 Filters enforce a criteria for passage.

-filter After the filter is applied, only those who meet the requirement of the filter become patrons of Jake’s bar.
-The graph to left shows the distribution of actual bar patrons.
+After the filter is applied, only those who meet the requirement of the filter are allowed to ride.
+The graph to above shows the distribution of actual riders.

 Below is a list of other “filters” that occur in life.